-CAUTION: Cloning and snapshotting are not supported and should not be used.
+▲ | CAUTION: Cloning and snapshotting are not supported and should not be used.
 Instead of cloning, deploy a new VM and perform Initial Setup.
 Instead of snapshotting, take a backup of the virtual appliance.
+Only the Safeguard for Privileged Passwords backup and recovery functionality is supported (Virtual appliance backup and recovery).